You Can Say “Talk to Me”

 Btihaj Ajana is Reader in Media and Digital Culture at the Department of Digital Humanities at King’s College London.
 Her interdisciplinary research focuses on the ethical, political and ontological aspects of digital developments and their intersection with everyday cultures.
 She is the author of Governing through Biometrics: The Biopolitics of Identity (2013) and editor of Self-Tracking: Empirical and Philosophical Investigations (2018) and Metric Culture: Ontologies of Self-Tracking Practices (2018).
 Ajana is also a filmmaker and uses film as a way of exploring social issues while bringing scholarly ideas to wider audiences.
 Her most recent films include Quantified Life (2017); Surveillance Culture (2017); and Fem’s Way (2020).

-*Chinese translation of film titles are temporary. 影片之中文名稱為暫譯。
+*Chinese translation of film titles is temporary. 影片之中文名稱為暫譯。

 The Incommensurability Between Human and Algorithmic Thought